hacktoon/sitegen/README.md

 	category = my_category

 ### Collections and template listings
-By default, Infiniscribe provides some collections of data for using in templates.
+By default, Sitegen provides some collections of data for using in templates.
 The first is the **pages** collection.
 You can list a subset of the pages of your site by passing arguments in the template tag:

 	{% list pages as page: %}
         <li>{{page.title}}</li>